WardToulet/tipi/tipi/README.md

-Tipi is based on [simple-endpoints](https://github.com/simonBackx/simple-endpoints) taking it's base idea of using es modules as endpoints and extending on it by exporting even more as to increase readablity and decrease code size.
+Tipi is based on [simple-endpoints](https://github.com/simonBackx/simple-endpoints) taking it's base idea of using es modules as endpoints and extending on it by exporting even more to increase readablity and decrease code size.

 ## TODO